JRekSahriP/Equation_Grapher/README.md

 # Equation Grapher

 ## Description
-This JavaFX project creates a Cartesian plane and graphs a quadratic equation (parabola) based on coefficients A, B, and C provided by the user.
+This JavaFX project creates a Cartesian plane and graphs a quadratic equation based on coefficients A, B, and C provided by the user.

 ## Prerequisites
 - JDK 8 or higher installed on your system.